BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > - A trail that will log all events for all AWS accounts in an AWS Organization
 > - Log events for management and member accounts
 > - Trail with the same name will be created in every AWS account (IAM permissions)
-> - Member accounts can’t remove or modify the organization trail (view only)
+> - Member accounts can't remove or modify the organization trail (view only)

 Log File Integrity Validation - Create a hash of all the events being stored in <cloud>S3</cloud> to make sure they weren't tempered with.